 There is a real problem with promulgating Christian spirituality: most people take the easy approach to religion.
 I don’t mean this to sound harsh, because it is a natural human tendency to take the easiest approach to anything.
 If we didn’t, there would not be washing machines and chain saws.

-There are at least two easy approaches to Christianity: simply accepting it as you were taught and simply rejecting it as absurd.
+There are at least two easy approaches to Christianity: accepting it as you were taught and rejecting it as absurd.

 Accepting Christianity as you were taught means that you received your beliefs already digested, like a young bird receives food from its mother.
 It’s easy because you don’t have to think, contemplate, or concern yourself with the details.
 The problem with this approach is that it is unsustainable for most people.
 This is why we are losing the battle for “hearts and minds”.

 Rejecting Christianity out-of-hand is also easy, because this is probably what you have been taught in government schools and via the prevailing attitudes in society.
-(For example, note how many comedians make fun of Christians, but never do so for, say, Muslims.)
 You’ve probably been taught that Christians are always the big meanies that come into a place and force their beliefs on the nice indigenous folks that were just living peaceful lives gathering berries.
 Although we all seem to agree in principle that you can’t reasonably condemn an entire group for the actions of a few, it doesn’t stop people from doing it where Christians are involved.

 The uncomfortable truth is that, most probably, the Christianity you’ve been taught is absurd.
-It’s unsustainable, and losing Christianity because of this will be the death knell of civilization.
+It’s unsustainable, and losing Christianity because of this could be the death knell of individual human rights.
 While I disagree with some of what (now deceased former bishop) Spong has written, the title of one of his books says it all: Why Christianity Must Change or Die.

 But the deeper meaning of Christianity is hard to “get” and thus people are reticent to put in the effort to understand it.
 All of the information is there, and has been for centuries.
-If you want to understand it, all you have to do is look (Matthew 7:7-8).
+If you want to understand it, all you have to do is look.

 IMAGE SOURCE: commons.wikimedia.org/wiki/File:Sisyphus_by_von_Stuck.jpg ATTRIBUTION: Franz Stuck [Public domain]